Dcrtang/SCUT-monitoring-system/readme.md

   sudo docker -f docker-compose.yaml compose pull
   ```

-## For multi bridge version
+## For single bridge version

-Just replace the ` -f docker-compose.yaml` args with ` -f docker-compose-multi-bridge.yaml`, it will work.
+Just replace the ` -f docker-compose.yaml` args with ` -f docker-compose-single-bridge.yaml`, it will work.